-(A) A casino operator licensee or applicant shall submit the rules for playing any table games that the casino operator wants to provide.
+(A) A casino operator shall submit the rules for playing any table games that the casino operator wants to provide.
 Each table game, the rules of the game, and associated equipment shall be evaluated by the commission for the following:

 (1) Conformance with industry standard rules;